DataFire/Integrations/integrations/generated/amazonaws_glue/README.md

 * TriggerType `string` (values: SCHEDULED, CONDITIONAL, ON_DEMAND)

 ### TriggerUpdate
-* TriggerUpdate `object`: A structure used to provide information used to updata a trigger.
+* TriggerUpdate `object`: A structure used to provide information used to update a trigger.
+This object will update the the previous trigger definition by overwriting it completely.
   * Actions [ActionList](#actionlist)
   * Description [DescriptionString](#descriptionstring)
   * Name [NameString](#namestring)